Learn French Grammar Step by Step (A1) — Lessons, Tips & Quizzes (English Support)

 Gender of Countries & Continents

-Learn patterns to say “in France”, “from Mexico”, and use the right articles.
+Learn patterns to use the right articles with countries and continents.

 Open →